-Prior to our IPO in June 2018, there had not been a public market for our common stock.
+Prior to our initial public offering, or IPO, in June 2018, there had not been a public market for our common stock.
 If an active trading market for our common stock does not develop, you may not be able to sell your shares quickly or at the market price.
 An inactive market may also impair our ability to raise capital to continue to fund operations by selling shares of our common stock and may impair our ability to acquire other companies or technologies by using our common stock as consideration.